A Functional Model for Structure Learning and Parameter Estimation in Continuous Time Bayesian Network: An Application in Identifying Patterns of Multiple Chronic Conditions: Proposed Methodology

 \subsection{Functional Continuous Time Bayesian Network with Conditional Dependencies as Poisson Regression}

-In many real world problems such as progression of multiple chronic conditions which is discussed in our case study, the evolution of the state variables (chronic conditions) not only depends on their immediate past state and the states of their parents variable (preexisting conditions), but also (possibly) on some exogenous variables (socio-demographic factors).
-We propose to formulate the conditional intensities as a function of exogenous risk factors using Poisson regression, which utilizes a special set of generalized linear models.
-Let $\textbf{z}=\{z_1,z_2,...,z_m\}$ denote a set of exogenous variables, i.e. patient level risk factors such as age, gender, race, education, marital status, etc. The \textit{rate of transition} between any two state variables, i.e. chronic conditions, are derived as:
+In many real world problems, such as the progression of multiple chronic conditions, which is discussed in our case study, the evolution of the state variables (chronic conditions) not only depends on their immediate past state and the states of their parents variable (pre-existing conditions) but also (possibly) on some exogenous variables (socio-demographic factors).

+We propose to formulate the conditional intensities of the CTBN as a function of exogenous risk factors using a Poisson regression, which utilizes a special set of generalized linear models.
+Let $\textbf{z}=\{z_1,z_2,...,z_m\}$ denote a set of exogenous variables, i.e., patient-level risk factors such as age, gender, race, education, marital status, etc. The \textit{rate of transition} between any two-state variables, (say, chronic conditions) can be derived as:

-where $\boldsymbol{\beta}_{x{i}|\textbf{u}}$ and $\beta_{k,{x_i|\textbf{u}}}$ are the coefficients of the Poisson regression.
-When the state space of the system and related conditions are binary (as in our case study on MCC transitions, where MCC states include having/not having each of the conditions), the conditional intensities in $\textbf{Q}_{x_i |\textbf{u}_i}$, can be estimated just using equation \ref{Equation:CTBN_Poisson_2} because for Markov processes with binary states $ q_{x_i |\textbf{u}} = - \sum_{j\neq i} q_{(x_i x_j |\textbf{u})} = -q_{(x_i x_j , j\neq i|\textbf{u})}$.
+where $\boldsymbol{\beta}_{x_{i}|\textbf{u}}=[\beta_{0_{x_i|\textbf{u}}} , ..., \beta_{m_{x_i|\textbf{u}}}]^\intercal$ and $\beta_{k_{x_i|\textbf{u}}} = \sum_{i \neq j} \beta_{k_{x_{i} x_{j}|\textbf{u}}}$ are the coefficients of the Poisson regression.
+When the state space of the system and related conditions are binary (as in our case study on MCC transitions, where MCC states include having/not having each of the conditions), the conditional intensities in $\textbf{Q}_{x_i |\textbf{u}_i}$, can be estimated just using Equation \ref{Equation:CTBN_Poisson_2} because for Markov processes with binary states $ q_{x_i |\textbf{u}} = - \sum_{j\neq i} q_{(x_i x_j |\textbf{u})} = -q_{(x_i x_j , j\neq i|\textbf{u})}$.
 This feature considerably simplifies the estimation of the functional CTBN conditional intensity matrix based on Poisson regression.